 - 3.10 The Borough Council commenced the preparation of Development Plan Documents despite the 2006 Hartlepool Local Plan still providing an appropriate spatial strategy.
 Furthermore the existing Local Plan has taken forward those elements of the Hartlepool Community Strategy and the Hartlepool Local Transport Plan that concern physical development and use of land. - 3.11 This work commenced from 2008 to 2013 and culminated with a draft Local Plan being submitted to the Secretary of State in 2012 and examined in public at hearing held in January/February and September 2013. - 3.12 At a meeting held on October 17th 2013 the Council made a decision to withdraw the submitted Local Plan that had just been through public examination.
 Subsequently, and in light of this decision, the Planning Services Team produced a planning framework guide in November 2013 entitled 'Planning Policy Framework Justification'.
-The document was updated in November 2014 and November 2015.
-This is to allow the Local Planning Authority to use the existing Local Plan 2006 where it is in compliance with the current National Planning Policy Framework (NPPF) regime. - 3.13 Work on a new Local Plan and associated Proposals Map for the Borough has been ongoing since 2014.
-A timetable was formulated for the production of a new local plan and this was agreed by committee on 20th February 2014.
-The previously agreed timetable has slipped though and as such has necessitated the need for the LDS to be updated to reflect a new timetable which still aims to produce a Local Plan by early 2017. - 3.14 The Local Plan: The Local Plan is the key element of the planning system for Hartlepool and any other development plan documents should be in conformity with it. - 3.15 The Hartlepool Local Plan will be the key Development Plan Document setting out the spatial vision, strategic objectives and core policies for the Borough for the next 15 years.
+The document was updated in November 2014, November 2015 and August 2017.
+This is to allow the Local Planning Authority to use the existing Local Plan 2006 where it is in compliance with the current National Planning Policy Framework (NPPF) regime and to set out the weight which can be attributed to policies in the emerging Local Plan prior to adoption. - 3.13 Work on a new Local Plan and associated Policies Map for the Borough has been ongoing since 2014.
+The previously agreed timetable has slipped though and as such has necessitated the need for the LDS to be updated so that it is up to date in terms of likely adoption date for the Local Plan. - 3.14 The Local Plan: The Local Plan is the key element of the planning system for Hartlepool and any other development plan documents should be in conformity with it. - 3.15 The Hartlepool Local Plan will be the key Development Plan Document setting out the spatial vision, strategic objectives and core policies for the Borough for the next 15 years.
 There is a requirement at paragraph 153 for each Local Authority to produce a Local Plan for its area.
 The Local Plan allocates land for development across the Borough, provides key infrastructure as well as protecting the most valuable environmental sites.
-The Local Plan will incorporate all land use policies apart from those covering minerals and waste. - 3.16 Proposals Map: The Proposals Map for the 2006 Hartlepool Local Plan will be saved until the Local Plan is adopted.
-The proposal map demonstrates all the land allocations and policies on an OS base plan.
+The Local Plan will incorporate all land use policies apart from those covering minerals and waste. - 3.16 Policiess Map: The Proposals Map for the 2006 Hartlepool Local Plan will be saved until the Local Plan is adopted and a new Policies Map is produced.
+The Policies Map demonstrates all the land allocations and policies on an OS base plan.